 Brownsell agrees, revealing that "some clients have been leaving their root regrowth longer in an effort to find other ways of feeling blonde but without the maintenance of a full-on scalp bleach."

-One colour trend that surprised us was copper.
-Moodie said that he'd recently worked at the Moschino show in L.A., and model HoYeon Jung had the most incredible copper colour hair, which he can see as a big trend for the coming season.
-"She doesn't have a 'crazy' haircut, but the colour is strong and empowering."
+A color trend that surprised us was copper.
+Moodie said that he'd recently worked at the Moschino show in L.A., and model HoYeon Jung had the most incredible copper color hair, which he can see as a big trend for the coming season.
+"She doesn't have a 'crazy' haircut, but the color is strong and empowering."

-For brunettes, there's been a bit of shift with a few people, says Norman, requesting purple in their hair.
+For brunettes, there's been a bit of shift with a few people, says Norman, requesting a purple shift in their hair.
 "We have actually had some really dark-haired girls coming in for purple, it looks particularly good on a dark brunette who has long, shiny hair," recommends Norman.
+Lucy Hale's dark shade is a perfect example.
 However, Norman warns it's not ideal for lighter brunettes, as it can make you look washed out.

-Moving on from the pastel colours, Moodie recommended a millennial pink hue that he'd spotted on Australian model Fernanda Ly.
+Moving on from the pastel colors, Moodie recommended a millennial pink hue that he'd spotted on Australian model Fernanda Ly.
 While her hair is long with a fringe, the cotton candy–pink looks "absolutely gorgeous."
-What with the colour being so popular on everything else, it makes sense that this will now move on to hair.
-Once coloured, you can keep hair looking great by investing in a product such as Windle & Moodie Nourishing Treatment Shampoo (£19).
+What with the color being so popular on everything else, it makes sense that this will now move on to hair.

-Brownsell said that Bleach's new colours Blorange and Bold as Brass "cater for those wanting to experiment with warmer colours," which she's seen an increase in demand for.
+Brownsell said that Bleach's new colors Blorange and Bold as Brass "cater to those wanting to experiment with warmer colors," which she's seen an increase in demand for.
 Blorange in particular works great with a "rooty balayage."
-Even better, both of these products will last about 2 to 10 washes "which makes them ideal to play with at home if you want to try a warmer alternative and can be used to maintain your colour when it becomes faded."
+Even better, both of these products will last about 2 to 10 washes "which makes them ideal to play with at home if you want to try a warmer alternative and can be used to maintain your color when it becomes faded."

-Change up lighter hair with this darker colour, as seen on Chrissy Teigen.
+Change up lighter hair with this darker color, as seen on Chrissy Teigen.